 NRCM's Creature Feature highlights birds, fish, mammals, and other wildlife that play an important role in the nature of Maine.
 We have featured "creatures" that are directly affected by our work to protect our clean waters (sea lamprey, Atlantic salmon, lobsters, etc.) and protect wildlife habitat in Maine's North Woods, including in our new Katahdin Woods and Waters National Monument (moose, Canada lynx, black bear, etc.)

-In the snowbound dawn of the Northern Forest prowls a feline shadow with shining eyes and thick, silvery fur.
+Canada Lynx (Lynx canadensis) In the snowbound dawn of the Northern Forest prowls a feline shadow with shining eyes and thick, silvery fur.
 Her big paws and long legs allow her to move silently through the deep snow as she hunts for hare and other prey.
-Long tufts of black fur grace the tops of her ears, and her short tail is tipped in black.
-She is the Canada lynx, a federally threatened species of the boreal forest.
+Long tufts of black fur grace the tops of her ears, Read More

 Few things thrill Mainers and visitors more than spotting a moose!
 Their massive size and dramatic antlers (males only!) peering through the woods leave a lasting impression.The moos e is the largest of the deer family, with adult males reaching up to 10 feet (about 7 feet at the shoulder) and 1,400 pounds.